-This tradition, often ignored and marginalized yet still vital and active, is a unique member of the family of Catholic churches, distinct yet in sacramental fellowship with Roman, Orthodox, Old Catholic, and Oriental Catholic schools and traditions.
+This tradition, often unknown and therefore marginalized, yet still a vital and active ferment, is a unique member of the family of Christian spiritual schools, distinct yet in sacramental fellowship with Roman, Orthodox, Old Catholic, and Oriental Catholic schools and traditions.
 Also see “On Catholic Anglicanism.”

 Akenside Press accepts submissions of book proposals, proposals for other kinds of projects, and manuscripts that align with our distinct mission.
 In particular, Akenside Press seeks to add to the ongoing studies of the theology of John Macquarrie and Martin Thornton, and of liturgical theology, spirituality, and/or catechesis for use by faithful Anglicans in parishes and families.
 See Father Dallman’s email below with inquiries.